Entrepreneur, analyst, investor, engineer

 The Foundation’s early efforts include:

 - Publishing the award-winning history journal, Quest: The History of Spaceflight Quarterly

 - Operating and expanding the Space Business & Commerce Archives

 - Creating the Space History Challenge

-- Awarding the annual Sacknoff Prize for Space History
+- Awarding an annual Sacknoff Prize for Space History

-- Offering grants to digitize and archive historical space materials
+- Grants to digitize and archive historical space materials and perform oral histories

 Sacknoff Prize for Space History